aappddeevv/scalajs-reaction/README.md

     // if you need react-native
     "ttg" %%% "native" % scalaJsReactversion)
+//
+// Add import scala.language.implicitConversions to each file or
+// add scalacOptions += Seq("-language:_") to your settings
+// to enable implicit conversions and all other language features
+//
 ```

 Do not forget to include the react libraries in your execution environment.
 For